Guiding Responsible Purchasing with Integrity, Structure, and Service

 Vendors seeking to do business with Region 4 ESC must comply with all applicable procurement laws, policies, and procedures.

-All vendors must be selected through an approved procurement method as outlined in Texas Education Code, Section 44.031 and must be formally approved by the Board of Trustees.
+All vendors must be selected through an approved procurement method as outlined in Texas Education Code (TEC) §44.031 and must be formally approved by the Board of Trustees.

-Vendors must have an authorized procurement instrument in place, such as a purchase order, term contract, or blanket purchase agreement, before delivering goods or services.
+Vendors must have an authorized procurement instrument in place, such as a purchase order, term contract, or blanket purchase agreement.

 Verbal agreements or unauthorized contracts are strictly prohibited and constitute a violation of state law.